siriusbeans/nocturnal/README.md

 -incentives are designed to prevent NOCT supply from ballooning out of control due to no cap on total supply
 -utilize truebit protocol for off chain jackpot winner contract execution
 -cap the total supply, distribute tokens to team on deployment, and replace burn mechanisms with staking mechanisms (whiteheart)
--allocate % of fees for chainlink for VRF and gas price feed (if necessary)
+-allocate % of fees for chainlink token for VRF expenses and gas price feed expenses (if necessary)

 # current concerns